gcapes/instructor-training-slides/03-expertise.md

     be explicit about the process even if it seems trivial to you

 # Exercise
-In the Etherpad, give at least one example of a fluid representation that you use in your own work.
+In the shared document, give at least one example of a fluid representation that you use in your own work.
 If you can, also give an example of a fluid representation that might occur in a Carpentry lesson.